undefinedlabs/scope-docs/docs/ios-compatibility.md

 ---
 id: ios-compatibility
-title: Scope iOS Agent compatibility
+title: Scope iOS/Mac Agent compatibility
 sidebar_label: Compatibility
 ---

-The Scope iOS agent is compatible with the following languages:
+The Scope agent is compatible with iOS, macOS and tvOS platforms and the following languages:

 | Language    | Version |
 |-------------|:-------:|